 - Continuity.
 A trust protector can ensure that the trust continues to operate in accordance with the grantor’s wishes, even if the original trustees are no longer able to serve.

 - Modification.
-A trust protector can have the power to modify the trust to adapt to changes in laws or the beneficiaries’ needs, providing more flexibility in managing the trust.
+A trust protector can have the power to modify the trust to adapt to changes in laws or the beneficiaries’ needs.

 Do You Need a Trust Protector?

-A trust protector can help a trustmaker ensure that the estate plan design is carried out and that family wealth is protected after they are gone.
-A trust protector facilities management and administration of family estate plans.
+A trust protector can help a trustmaker ensure that the estate plan design is carried out and that family wealth is protected after assets become subject to an irrevocable trust.

 That said, most living trusts do not use trust protectors.
 While a trust protector is not essential, it is useful for complex family situations or for families concerned with asset protection.
 More and more customized estate plans are incorporating trust protector provisions in their estate planning documents.